HewlettPackard/galadriel/SECURITY.md

 ## Reporting a Vulnerability

-If you've found a vulnerability or a potential vulnerability in Galadriel please let us know by creating an issue.
+If you've found a vulnerability or a potential vulnerability in Galadriel please reach out to any of the maintainers using any private communication channel at your discretion.